Vindolanda Black Burnish Cooking Jar, BB2 Large

-Details Due to their functional nature these wheel thrown cooking pots were produced in large numbers and distributed throughout Roman Britain.
-They are sometimes termed BB2 wares to differentiate them from similar pots known as BB1, which were hand formed rather than wheel thrown.
+Due to their functional nature, these wheel-thrown cooking pots were produced in large numbers and distributed throughout Roman Britain.
+They are sometimes termed BB2 wares to differentiate them from similar pots known as BB1, which were hand-formed rather than wheel-thrown.

 The term Black Burnished Ware comes from their distinctive polished and blackened surface often decorated with an incised lattice pattern.
 The black colouration is caused by the firing technique, which involves starving the kiln of oxygen during the final stages of firing.

-Archaeologically these vessels have great significance as they have provided us with valuable information about the foods eaten during the Roman era.
-Residue of burnt food has been discovered on the inside of Black burnish ware from Dorset and Silchester, allowing chemical analysis to identify what the Romans had been cooking.
+Archaeologically these vessels are a treasure trove of information as they have provided us with valuable information about the foods eaten during the Roman era.
+The residue of burnt food has been discovered on the inside of Black burnish ware from Dorset and Silchester, allowing chemical analysis to identify what the Romans had been cooking.
 Balanced on a metal trivet over a charcoal fire they would have been used to cook foods such as stewed meats, fruits and porridge.

 Approx. 200 mm tall, 150 mm diameter